OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 Single Supplement and other Cost Additions

-Cost includes airport transfers, all ground transportation, accommodations, entrance fees and services of your professional leader(s).
+Cost includes airport transfers, all ground transportation, 8 nights accommodations, entrance fees and services of your professional leader(s).

 Not included in the Cost